Clinical Collaborations

 What do I do if a preceptor requests payment?

 Emory does not pay preceptors.
 In the event a preceptor has this request, please refer to your Clinical Placement Coordinator.
-If you contract with a third-party company to find your preceptor, they will collect a fee for their business costs and to pay the preceptor.
-Discuss further with your Clinical Placement Coordinator.
+If you contact with a third-party company to find your preceptor, they will collect a fee for their business costs and to pay the preceptor.
+Discuss further with your Clinical Placement Coordinator prior to contacting any third-party vendor.

 I hold a single state license in the state I live in.
 What do I need to do to practice in another state?